waldrain/waldrain.github.io/pv.md

 The battery pole voltage is still just 26.6 as soon as charging has stopped.

 I raised the boost duration from 120 to 180.
 I want to raise the battery 'fully charged' level up to 28 V at least, preferably 29.
+On the other hand, I just learned that a resting voltage below 25 V is getting low and above 26.8 V is nearly full.
+So, maybe I am in a pretty good window alrweady.